-We compare two definitions of memorization: counterfactual memorization \citep{feldman_what_2020, zhang_counterfactual_2023} and vulnerability to LiRA membership inference attack \citep{carlini_membership_2022}.
-Counterfactual memorization is a \textit{global} measure of memorization.
-Indeed, it quantifies the impact of a given sample $x$ being in the training set on a population of model trained on random splits of a dataset.
-Similar to the global variant of LiRA (see section \ref{app:global_lira}), it is not in line with our threat model, because practitioners want to audit a \textit{fixed} model, and not a population of model trained on random splits of a dataset.
-Note that because counterfactual memorization is a global definition, we compared it to the global version of LiRA.
-We recall that this is not the one used in the main body of this paper (see section \ref{app:lira_attack}).
-We used equation 2 in \citep{zhang_counterfactual_2023} to define counterfactual memorization.
-We used the logit gap as the performance metric $M$ in their equation.
+Like the global version of LiRA, counterfactual memorization \citep{feldman_what_2020, zhang_counterfactual_2023} does not measure memorization within a fixed target model, making it inapplicable to our threat model.
+We evaluate the consistency between counterfactual memorization and the global version of LiRA.
+We use Equation 2 in \citep{zhang_counterfactual_2023} to compute counterfactual memorization, using the logit gap as the performance metric~$M$.

-Our results are presented in figure \ref{fig:appendix_compare_memo}.
-We use Spearman's R score to quantify the consistency between the two definitions.
-Indeed, we are interested in the \textit{order} of samples with respect to the memorization metric.
-We observe that Spearman's R between the two definition is high in every settings: it is always greater than $0.75$, and escalates to $0.88$ for Mistral models trained on ARC dataset.
+Our results are presented in Figure \ref{fig:appendix_compare_memo}.
+We use Spearman's~R score to quantify the consistency between the two definitions, as we are interested in the \textit{order} of samples with respect to each definition.
+We observe that Spearman's R between the two definitions is high in every setting: it is always greater than 0.75 and increases to 0.88 for ARC/Mistral.
 This demonstrates that LiRA and counterfactual memorization are consistent with each other.
-In addition, we can separate the samples in two groups: a first, weakly memorized group, for which there is greater variability between the two definitions (bottom left of the graphs), and a strongly memorized group, for which the two definitions are much more consistent with each other (top right of the graphs).
-The second group is the most important one in our setting, because we are interested in predicting memorized samples (and not predicting non-memorized ones).
+In addition, we can separate the samples into two groups: a first, weakly memorized group, for which there is greater variability between the two definitions (bottom left of the graphs), and a strongly memorized group, for which the two definitions are much more consistent with each other (top right of the graphs).
+The second group is the most important in our setting, as we are interested in predicting samples that are the most vulnerable to memorization.

 The coherence of these two definitions, especially for highly memorized samples, confirms the relevance of choosing LiRA as the ground truth memorization for our experiments in Section \ref{sec:defining_memo}.